Which Pet Insurance Company Is Right for You?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 You may have come across the viral “vet bills” TikTok videos, in which owners present their pets with vet bills and ask them to get a job.
-But pet care costs are no joke, amounting to nearly $17,000 in vet care in an average dog’s lifetime and over $13,000 for an average cat, according to American Pets Products’ estimates.
-For pet owners who have elderly pets with medical issues, pet insurance is a no-brainer, as the bills can really add up.
+But pet care costs are no joke, amounting to nearly $17,000 in vet care in an average dog’s lifetime and over $13,000 for an average cat, according to estimates from American Pets Products.
+For pet parents who have elderly pets with medical issues, pet insurance is a no-brainer, as the bills can really add up.
 According to financial planning experts, picking the right insurance at the right time could save you thousands of dollars down the line and help you avoid unnecessary expenses.

 A growing number of pet insurance options makes it easier to plan for your pets’ medical bills and treatments.
 Most insurances don’t cover pre-existing conditions, so locking in a rate while your pet is young and healthy really pays off.
 Selecting the right company and plan depends on the age of your pet, their lifestyle, and how much you’re willing to spend.
 For example, not every plan includes dental cleaning.
 It also depends on if you’re mostly worried about accidents or preventative/wellness services and reimbursements.
 We’ve compiled an overview of some of the leading pet insurance providers and top considerations when choosing a coverage plan.